 Choosing the right sport for your child

-In Brisbane, we are spoilt with choice, and there is a sport to suit everyone’s individual preferences and ability.
-Popular sports include netball, basketball, soccer, football, swimming, cricket and athletics, and are played in clubs right around the city and surrounding areas.
+In Brisbane, we are spoilt with choice, and there is a sport to suit everyone’s individual preferences and abilities.
+Popular sports include netball, basketball, soccer, football, swimming, cricket and athletics, and are played in clubs around the city and surrounding areas.

 But don’t overlook the less common sports, such as martial arts, fencing, hockey, rowing, gymnastics and table tennis.
 After all, these are all Olympic sports!

-When kids are young, it’s a good opportunity to try a number of different sports, until you hit on something that they really love.
+When kids are young, it’s a good opportunity to try several different sports until you hit on something that they love.
 It’s also a good idea to attend trial classes and “come and try” days, to ensure your child wants to commit to a whole season of that particular sport.

 Sports for kids, particularly club and team-based sports, tend to be seasonal – summer and winter.
-Sign on and “come and try” days for winter sports begin in late January, through to late February, and the season usually commences in March or April.
-Summer sports begin their sign on and try out days in August and September, with the season commencing in October.
+Sign-on and “come and try” days for winter sports begin in late January, through to late February, and the season usually commences in March or April.
+Summer sports begin their sign-on and try-out days in August and September, with the season starting in October.

 To find out which sports are covered by the Get Started vouchers, visit the Fair Play Provider link

-You may also enjoy our post about unusual sports for kids that are offered in Brisbane.
+You may also enjoy our post about unusual sports for kids in Brisbane.